brdcode/StartML/README.md

 ## Course Structure

 ### Module 2: Applied Development in Python
-- Focus on practical Python development.
-- Tasks related to real-world programming scenarios and applications.
-- Emphasis on developing robust and efficient Python code.
+- **Lesson 01:** Introduction to key terms, basic Python syntax, dynamic typing, and basic data structures (list, tuple, dict, set).
+Learn to write loops (for, while), conditional statements (if, elif, else), and use break and continue.

 ### Module 3: Machine Learning and Applications
 - Introduction to machine learning concepts and techniques.